sblantipodi/build_tools/README.md

 Snapcraft folder contains a build.sh script that is able to mvn clean, package, and jpackage, and build the snap locally.

+# How to trigger a Release

+release.sh is the script I use to trigger a full release on GitHub and on the Flathub and Snap store.
+just run ./release.sh and follow the instructions.
+Users will automatically get a notification for the update.